SIT737Vodka/Okplate/OKPlate Login ReadMe.txt

 4. To test scipts ran localhost:3000/Login
 Note: To test the site need to rename OKPlateHome.html to index.html and change href links of OKPlateLogin.html in page to cloud/Github destination.
 5. Ran the following commands to setup the users table.
+6. If running in a new node instance need to run "npm install mysql" and "npm install ejs"

 mysql -u root -p